Zolric/zhassio-addons/README.md

-# Example Home Assistant add-on repository
+# Zolric Home Assistant add-on repository

 This repository contains all add-on developed by Zolric.